kserve/kserve/docs/samples/kafka/README.md

 kubectl apply -f mnist_kafka.yaml
 ```

-This creates transformer and predictor pods, when the request goes to transformer first which invokes the preprocess handler, transformer
+This creates transformer and predictor pods, the request goes to transformer first where it invokes the preprocess handler, transformer
 then calls out to predictor to get the prediction response which in turn invokes the postprocess handler.
 ```
 kubectl get pods -l serving.kubeflow.org/inferenceservice=mnist